eniltrexAdmin/s3-browsing-site/README.md

-Project that deploys an app to rowse the content of an s3.
+Project that deploys an app to browse the content of an s3.

 FE is secured with basic authentication.